-Liz Tuppen is in her second season as an assistant coach for the University of Michigan women's rowing program.
+Liz Tuppen recently completed her fifth season as an assistant coach for the University of Michigan women's rowing program.
 Tuppen leads the efforts of the novice program and assists the varsity team with various duties.

 The Buffalo, N.Y., native was an assistant coach with the University of Rhode Island rowing program from August 2009 through August 2012.
 At URI, Tuppen oversaw all facets of the Rams' novice team and also coached the varsity four boats during the spring season.
 She assisted the coaching staff with all aspects of recruiting and team travel planning.